Remove a Final Restraining Order in Essex County NJ

 Remove Old FRO

-NOTE: If a temporary or final restraining order was issued against you and then dismissed, there is nothing to expunge or remove from your record because a restraining order is civil in NJ, not criminal.
+If a temporary or final restraining order was issued against you and then dismissed, there is nothing to expunge or remove from your record because a restraining order is civil in NJ, not criminal.
 However, if you were arrested for a violation of that restraining order, then there is an arrest record that should be expunged.
+This is a different process than motioning the court to vacate a restraining order.
+Our lawyers handle both of these processes, as we are well-versed in the ways to remove a restraining order and the ways to get an old domestic violence arrest or conviction off your record.

-Need Attorney, Get Rid of Permanent Restraining Order Newark NJ
+Need Attorney, Dissolve a Restraining Order Newark NJ

 For more information regarding removal of a restraining order in New Jersey, contact our experienced Essex County NJ restraining order attorneys now for immediate assistance at 201-654-3464.
 The initial consultation is always provided at absolutely no cost to you.